alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 - Configure Amazon SQS to receive encrypted payment notifications from mobile devices.
 Use Amazon EventBridge rules to extract the payload and perform validation.
 Route the messages to a backend system hosted on Amazon Lightsail instances with dynamic scaling policies based on memory thresholds and instance health checks
 - Create an Amazon API Gateway endpoint to receive transaction requests from mobile devices.
 Use AWS Lambda to validate the transactions.
 For backend processing, deploy the application on Amazon EKS Anywhere, running on on-premises servers in the company’s data center.
 Use a custom provisioning script to scale Kubernetes worker nodes based on transaction volume
-- ✅ **Expose an Amazon API Gateway REST API endpoint to receive transaction requests from mobile clients.
+- Expose an Amazon API Gateway REST API endpoint to receive transaction requests from mobile clients.
 Integrate the API with AWS Lambda to perform basic validation.
-For backend processing, deploy the long-running application to Amazon ECS using the Fargate launch type, allowing ECS to manage compute and memory provisioning automatically, with no server management required**
+For backend processing, deploy the long-running application to Amazon ECS using the Fargate launch type, allowing ECS to manage compute and memory provisioning automatically, with no server management required\*\*
 - Build a REST API using Amazon API Gateway.
 Integrate it with an AWS Step Functions state machine for validation.
 Launch the backend application using Amazon EKS with self-managed nodes, and use Kubernetes Jobs to handle transaction processing workflows.
 Manually scale the cluster based on demand

 ---